-Medicare provides health insurance and prescription drug coverage for seniors aged 65 and older and for disabled individuals under age 65.
+Medicare provides health insurance and prescription drug coverage for seniors age 65 and older and for disabled individuals under age 65.
 For information, visit Medicare.gov or call 800.MEDICARE (800.633.4227).

-Medicare Information Office (Alaska DOH)
+Medicare Information Office (Alaska DHSS)

 The Alaska Medicare Information Office provides counseling to Medicare beneficiaries; offers tips on how to spot and report Medicare errors, waste and fraud; and hosts Medicare classes.
-For more information visit our Alaska Medicare Information Office website or call 800.478.6065 or 907.269.3680 in Anchorage, or email doh.mio.info@alaska.gov
+For more information visit Medicare Information Office or call 800.478.6065, statewide or 907.269.3680 in Anchorage.